dhall-lang/dhall-lang/docs/references/Built-in-types.md

 # Built-in types, functions, and operators

+> A list of all available built-in functionality

 This section describes all of the types, functions, and operators built into the Dhall language.